 Traditionally, it is your spouse or child.
 Stepchildren are usually included in the definition, although an ex-spouse is typically not allowed to be classified for insurance purposes.
 A biological child, adopted child, stepchild and foster child can qualify.
 If they are listed on your tax return, there could be an exception.
 Children that are not living in your household are often covered under another policy.
 However, in certain situations they can still be supported by you.

 How Do I Find Out How Much It Costs To Insure A Spouse Or Child?

 We make it easy to view rates from all of the top companies.
 The top portion of this page allows you to enter your zip code to start the free quote process.
 Quickly, you’ll be able to provide some basic information to determine which companies offer the lowest rates.
 You can view information for yourself (only) or yourself and other family members.
 Comprehensive, catastrophic, and high-deductible plans are offered.
 Inexpensive temporary contracts are attractive options if your need is short-term.
-However, st plans do not include all “essential health benefits.”
+However, short-term plans do not include all “essential health benefits.”